 Take a walk, run, or bike ride down the internationally acclaimed 8-mile long Indianapolis Cultural Trail.
 The trail travels from Mass Ave to White River State Park and Fountain Square and is perfect for a stroll anytime during the day.
 Explore the city and learn about the culture of Indy one trail at a time.

 From 1930s John Dillinger memorabilia to a prohibition era moonshine still to an actual squad car you can get in and turn on the lights and sirens.
-The Indiana State Police Museum is open Monday to Friday 9 am to 3 pm.
+The Indiana State Police Museum is open Tuesday to Friday 9 am to 3 pm, and the third Saturday of each noon to 4 pm.

 The first Thursday of every month from 4 to 8 pm, the IMA at Newfields will be offering free general admission to view its collection of over 54,000 works.
 The IMA is one of the 10 largest and 10 oldest art museums in the nation, and it features a wide variety of pieces spanning over 5,000 years.